Are you looking for more info about our team or what you can do to join? Check out our Calendar and our Blog.

 - Winner – 2014 Imagery Award In Honor Of Jack Kamen

 - Winner – 2015 Imagery Award In Honor Of Jack Kamen

 - Winner – 2019 MN North Star Regional Winner and Industrial Design Award Sponsored by General Motors

 Infinite Recharge is the FIRST Robotics Competition game for the 2020 season.
 It involves two alliances of three teams each, with each team controlling a robot and performing specific tasks on a field to score points.
-The game is sponsored by Star Wars: Force for Change and involves two alliances of three teams each competing to shoot Power Cells so they can power their Energy Generator.
-During the Endgame, we have to do a pull-up with the robot in order to re-energize our shields.
+The game is sponsored by Star Wars: Force for Change.
+The two alliances each compete to shoot and score Power Cells so they can power their Energy Generator.
+During the Endgame, we have to climb a horizontal rod with our robot in order to re-energize our shields.